lichifeng/MgxParser/src/README.md

 Mini maps can be generated two forms, too.

-With `-m mapname.png`, a typical map was generated, and
+With `-m`, a typical map was generated, and

-with `-M HDmapname.png`, a prettier HD map was generated.
+with `-M`, a prettier HD map was generated.

 ## Performance
 I did't do elegent profiling for it, simply measured its performance by `\time -v MgxParser recordfile.mgx`

-Pure json output without map generation is very cheap with it.
+Pure json output without map generation is very fast.
 Normally cost
-<50ms and <10m peak memory( on my synology DS1621+ NAS docker container).
+<50ms and <10m peak memory( in my synology DS1621+ NAS docker container).

 > Command being timed: "/Workspace/mgxParserCPP-master/build/MgxParser
 > test/sampleRecords/AOC10_4v4_5_5e3b2a7e.mgx"